 Romania hosts one of the world's most notable international classical music events.

-The 26th edition of the George Enescu International Festival opens on Sunday, August 27, in Bucharest's Palace Hall.
-The event will be held from August 27 to September 24, 2023.
+This edition of the George Enescu International Festival opened on Saturday, August 31st, in Bucharest's Palace Hall.
+The event will be held until 27th of September!

 Over 3,500 guest artists will play in 90 performances on the stages of Sala Palatului, Romanian Athenaeum, Sala Radio, Sala Auditorium, and Odeon Theatre over the period of 29 days.